Relapse Prevention Therapy

 What to Expect in Relapse Prevention Therapy

-Our clinical team at SoCal Mental Health offers a range of therapeutic modalities and alternative treatments, including relapse prevention in group and individual settings.
+The clinical team at treatment centers should offer a range of therapeutic modalities and alternative treatments, including relapse prevention in group and individual settings.

 A typical one-on-one session could include the following: